 On the other hand, invitees are generally on the property for business, such as customers:

 - or restaurant.

 Make certain your claim is fully evaluated by teaming up with The Payne Law Group in Bryan, Texas.
 We were founded in 1949 on the idea that honest people deserve honest legal representation in difficult times.

 This same principle is held close to our hearts today.
 It would be our honor to get the chance to represent you.

-Most common slip and trip hazards:
+Some of the most common slip and trip hazards include: